mondaycom/monday-sdk-js/README.md

 **Action types:**

 #### Open item card
-Opens a popup card with information from the selected item
+Opens a modal with information from the selected item

 **type**
 `'openItemCard'`